isomerpages/moe-sgs/_parents/MOE SEXUALITY EDUCATION IN SCHOOLS.md

 #### <u><i><b>eTeens</b></i> <b>Programme</b></u>:

-<p>8.  <i>eTeens</i> is a programme developed by Health Promotion Board, in collaboration with the Ministry of Education, to provide Secondary 3 students with accurate information on STIs, HIV and protection from a health perspective. _eTeens_ is conducted in two segments – a mass talk segment and a classroom-based programme.</p>
+<p>8.  <i>eTeens</i> is a programme developed by Health Promotion Board, in collaboration with the Ministry of Education, to provide Secondary 3 students with accurate information on STIs, HIV and protection from a health perspective. <i>eTeens</i> is conducted in two segments – a mass talk segment and a classroom-based programme.</p>
 <p>9.
 Students are taught skills such as decision-making, assertiveness and negotiation to say “no” to sex and negative peer pressure.
 They also learn that the impact of STIs/HIV extends beyond themselves and involves their family.
 Abstinence and upholding family values are the key messages.
 The desired outcome of the _eTeens_ programme is that students are empowered to make wise, informed and sensible decisions.</p>

 **At Serangoon Garden Secondary School, the _eTeens_ programme will be implemented as follows in 2022:**